Residential Treatment Program

 Inpatient drug rehab works for most people who participate fully in their treatment plan and stay in treatment for an adequate amount of time, according to the University of Pennsylvania Health System.3 Still, relapse rates for addiction range from 40 to 60 percent, according to the National Institute on Drug Abuse.
 Recovery comes with challenges, and setbacks and relapse are a normal part of the recovery process.
 It’s essential to remember that relapse doesn’t mean the end of recovery or that treatment has failed.
 Rather, it’s an indication of a missing coping skill.
 If a relapse occurs, approaching it with a positive attitude and getting help right away dramatically increases the chances that you’ll get right back to recovery, stronger and more motivated than ever.
 During treatment, you’ll learn that relapse doesn’t occur out of the blue, and you’ll learn to recognize the signs that indicate a relapse may be imminent

-Inpatient Drug Rehab Can Transform Your Life
+Residential Drug Rehab Can Transform Your Life

-During rehab, you’ll gain a whole new level of self-awareness and explore your strengths, values and interests.
+During residential drug rehab, you’ll gain a whole new level of self-awareness and explore your strengths, values and interests.
 You’ll improve your self-confidence and self-esteem, and you’ll develop skills that improve your relationships and help you cope with the difficulties of life.
 You’ll develop healthier, more realistic ways of looking at the world, and you’ll work to resolve the issues and problems in your life that can make recovery difficult.

 Treatment is designed to help you improve your life on all fronts and remove the need and desire to abuse drugs or alcohol.
 High quality programs use therapies that are proven through research to help people achieve a lifetime of recovery.
 Getting help now will improve your quality of life and put you on the path to achieving authentic happiness in a life free from the confines of addiction.